 When I first found out that my brother had been kidnapped in Syria, I thought I would not get through it, the unknown of it all was too overwhelming.
 All my friends rallied to support and help, and I will be forever grateful to them but no one really understood, no one really knew what to say or do.
 And how could they?
 This is such a unique experience that very few people go through.

-I was then given a number that brought me to Hostage International and the amazing support that stayed with me through the 15 months of my brother’s captivity.
+I was then given a number that brought me to Hostage International and the amazing support that stayed with me through my brother’s captivity.
 It was to me a lifeline, bringing me back from my darkest moments, checking up on me, offering support and comfort and most importantly friendship and love.
 I was certainly not the only family member being comforted nor, sadly, will I be the last.

 -Sister of a former hostage who was kidnapped in Syria

-Hostage International helped during [my sons] kidnap, during the time around his death, and now over a year later.
+Hostage International helped during [my son’s] kidnap, during the time around his death, and now over a year later.
 As soon as we got in touch, Hostage International were so helpful – and continue to help us.
 Hostage International even procured a much-needed smartphone during the ordeal and they were available around the clock.
 The fact that they came to us in the USA meant so much to us – the personal contact is huge.
 They continue to help us– we know we can call on them for advice.